Does using price trend tools in Costa Rica real estate make any sense?

 The average sales price per square meter is between December 2015 and October 2017 was around USD 1010.
 As one can see, there is a large difference of approx. USD 735/m2 between

 - the highest sales prices in February 2017 (approx. USD 1510/m2),

 - and the lowest sales prices in October 2017 (approx. USD 775/m2).

 In other words: m2 price trend in February was more than twice as high as in October for the properties considered in the study.

 The exact parameters and the approach for the calculation of these figures are unknown.
 The shift reflected in the statistics has potentially to do with a changing property portfolio over time (in February there were other properties in the portfolio than in October).

-There can be large price differences for properties due to different locations (more desired/and less desired ones), different construction quality (structure, materials, finishing etc.), status of the property (new, well kept, run down etc.), infrastructure (incl. access) as well as the size of the land.
-Some properties come with a small land plot, while others are a large parcel.
-In order to interpret these figures, one would need a bit more insight of the kind of properties that have been considered in each particular month.
+There can be large price differences for properties due to different locations (more desired/and less desired ones), different construction quality (structure, materials, finishing, etc.), the status of the property (new, well kept, run-down, etc.), infrastructure (incl. access) as well as the size of the land.
+Some properties come with a small land plot, while others are large parcels.
+In order to interpret these figures, one would need a bit more insight into the kind of properties that have been considered in each particular month.

 Brooke Rochester in Jaco Beach

 Brooke Rochester, our affiliate in Jaco Beach, comments: A price trend for the Jaco Beach area can be tricky since most properties don’t follow comparable guidelines.
-You’ll encounter a variety of property types such as beach, mountain, downtown, quiet cul de sac, etc. Properties have different shapes, sizes and even type of construction.
+You’ll encounter a variety of property types such as beach, mountain, downtown, quiet cul de sac, etc. Properties have different shapes, sizes, and even types of construction.
 The real estate market around Jaco Beach features a mostly foreign clientele.

 In my experience, there has been tremendous growth both infrastructural (which is still in process) and profitability (through rentals).